hackclub/hackclub/workshops/color_scheme_generator/README.md

 ## Prerequisites

-Before staring this workshop, you should have some knowledge about [React.js](https://reactjs.org) and some [ES6](https://www.w3schools.com/Js/js_es6.asp) features of JavaScript.
+Before starting this workshop, you should have some knowledge about [React.js](https://reactjs.org) and some [ES6](https://www.w3schools.com/Js/js_es6.asp) features of JavaScript.

 React Fundamentals
  - [JSX](https://reactjs.org/docs/introducing-jsx.html)
  - [Components and Props](https://reactjs.org/docs/components-and-props.html)
  - [State and LifeCycle](https://reactjs.org/docs/state-and-lifecycle.html)

-If you are familar with these, Lets get going.
+If you are familiar with these, Let’s get going.

 ## React Hooks API

 [Hooks](https://reactjs.org/docs/hooks-intro.html) are introduced in React 16.8 version.
 Previously, [Class components](https://reactjs.org/docs/components-and-props.html#function-and-class-components) were the only way to define a component that had its own state, and lifecycle methods.
 [Functional components](https://reactjs.org/docs/components-and-props.html#function-and-class-components) of React, which are light and more flexible, are limited in functionality.
-Hooks enables us to use state and other React features, like lifecycle methods and event handlers, without writing a Class component.
+Hooks enable us to use state and other React features, like lifecycle methods and event handlers, without writing a Class component.

-There are many benifits of using Functional components.
+There are many benefits of using Functional components.
 They are :

-- Easier to read, test and debug.
+- Easier to read, test, and debug.
 - Have better performance.
 - More reusable.